Intrenion/Milcraft/doctrine/command.md

 ## Practice 16: Make civilian security the center of the campaign

 **Problem**
-Armed groups recover when the population expects violence and weak government.
+Armed groups recover when the population expects violence and a weak government.

 **Action**
 Protect communities while helping local authorities provide reliable security.